lpabon/makemdb/book/preface.md

 This is a preface of the document.

+\Blindtext

 # Acknowledgements

-Add here more sections before the book starts
+Add here more sections before the book starts.

+\blindtext